seannich/RatVenture_ETI_Assignment/readme.md

 ### 3. Scrum Model (***Chosen***)

 Scrum is an agile project management methodology used primarily for software development projects.
 It is based on a set of very defined practices and roles that must be involved during the software development process.
-It is a flexible methodology that rewards the application of the 12 agile principles in a context agreed by all the team members of the product.
+It is a flexible agile project management framework that rewards the application of the 12 agile principles in a context agreed by all the team members of the product.

 ![scrum.png](images/scrum.png)

 The scrum methodology follows the values and the principles of agile, includes further definitions and specifications, especially regarding certain software development practices.
+Though scrum and agile are thought to be the same thing, however scrum is centered around continuous improvement and “getting work done”.
+In a way it acknowledges that the team doesn’t know everything at the start of a project and will evolve through experience.

 ![task.png](images/task.png)![sprint.png](images/sprint.png)

 The scrum model suggests that the project progresses via a series of sprints.
 In keeping with an agile methodology, sprints are timeboxed to no more than a month long, most commonly two weeks.
 One reason why it became our consideration, is due to the fact that this method can be applied on the github web application by setting the milestones as sprints.
 Additionally, allows the team to keep track of processes via creation of tasks on github and assigning them to the team members of the projects.

 **Advantages**
 - Easily Scalable